aome510/spotify-player/README.md

 - `spotify-player` is a fast, easy to use, and [configurable](https://github.com/aome510/spotify-player/blob/master/doc/config.md) Spotify player.
 - `spotify-player` is designed to be a player, not a fully-fledged Spotify clone, so it does not aim to support all possible Spotify features.
 Its main goal is to provide a quick and intuitive way to control music using [commands](#commands).
 - `spotify-player` is built on top of [tui](https://github.com/fdehau/tui-rs), [rspotify](https://github.com/ramsayleung/rspotify), and [librespot](https://github.com/librespot-org/librespot) libraries.
 It's inspired by [spotify-tui](https://github.com/Rigellute/spotify-tui) and [ncspot](https://github.com/hrkfdn/ncspot).
 - `spotify-player` can be used as either a remote player to control a running Spotify client or a [local player](#streaming) with an integrated Spotify client.
-On startup, the application will connect to the currently running Spotify client.
-If not exist such client, user will need to use [Spotify connect](#spotify-connect) to connect to an available client.
+On startup, the application will connect to a running Spotify client.
+If there is no such client, user will need to use [Spotify connect](#spotify-connect) to connect to an available client.

 ### Requirements

-User will need to have a Spotify Premium account to use all application's supported features.
+A Spotify Premium account is recommended to enable all application's supported features.

 ### Spotify Connect